Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 ### Registering an account

 This feature allows users to register an account on the website.
 Users will need to enter their username and password to access their account.
 Email is optional.
-Once logged in, they will be able to unlock all the website features.
+Once logged in, they will be able to unlock and use all the website features.

 ![alt text](static/images/reg.JPG)